 2019 International Roundtable Planning Committee:

-Karin Aguilar-San Juan, American Studies; Paul Dosh, Political Science; Olga Gonzalez, Anthropology; Jason Jackson, Lealtad-Suzuki Center, Department of Multicultural Life; Ruth Janisch, Annan Institute for Global Citizenship; Erik Larson, Sociology; Donna Maeda, Annan Institute for Global Citizenship and American Studies; Sedric McClure, Department of Multicultural Life; Paul Schadewald, Civic Engagement Center; Marjorie Trueblood, Department of Multicultural Life; and Harry Waters, Jr., Theater and Dance.
+Karin Aguilar-San Juan, American Studies; Paul Dosh, Political Science; Olga Gonzalez, Anthropology; Jason Jackson, Lealtad-Suzuki Center, Department of Multicultural Life; Ruth Janisch, Annan Institute for Global Citizenship; Erik Larson, Sociology; Donna Maeda, Annan Institute for Global Citizenship and American Studies; Sedric McClure, Department of Multicultural Life; Paul Schadewald, Community Engagement Center; Marjorie Trueblood, Department of Multicultural Life; and Harry Waters, Jr., Theater and Dance.

 Over 30 Macalester students are leading 10 sessions at the roundtable, and each session is guided by faculty and/or staff mentors who are contributing their own rich and diverse expertise to the roundtable.
 Sponsored by the Kofi Annan Institute for Global Citizenship.